airbus/scikit-decide/docs/contribute.md

         poetry env use 3.8.11
         ```

-    - Install all dependencies as defined in `poetry.lock`, build c++ libraries, and configure them.
+    - Install all dependencies as defined in `poetry.lock`, build and install the c++ library.
         ```shell
         rm -rf build  # removing previous build poetry install --extras all
-        poetry run python postbuild_dev.py
         ```

 #### Alternate installation with conda + poetry